yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 * Under option 1 (X is affected by both moves) when the insertion of X is forwarded to bar, it is treated as *brand new* insertion within that affix.
 Since the affix is affected by the bar=>baz rule and the insert is commutative, it makes sense for that insert so be forwarded again to baz.

-* Under option 2 (X is only affected by the first move) when the insertion of X is forwarded to bar, it is treated as *nested* insertion within the content being moved (i.e., nodes A and B).
+* Under option 2 (X is only affected by the first move) when the insertion of X is forwarded to bar, it is treated as a *nested* insertion within the content being moved (i.e., nodes A and B).
 As such, it obeys the same rules as that content, which is to say it obeys the foo=>bar move's choice of not commuting.

 We find option 2 preferable for the following reasons:

 * It matches the natural expectation that making the insert of X commutative means X will follow its surrounding nodes if a slice range were to move those nodes.

+* It matches the semantics pretending the insertion happened first.

 * The alternative (i.e., option 1) would...